Benjamin Randell Harris

-Benjamin Randell Harris (28 October, 1781- after 1848) was a British infantryman who served in the British Army during the Napoleonic Wars.
+Benjamin Randell Harris (28 October 1781 – after 1848) was a British infantryman who served in the British Army during the Napoleonic Wars.
 He is most widely remembered today as the author of a memoir of his time in the army entitled The Recollections of Rifleman Harris (1848), which has been seen as giving a rare insight into the world of the enlisted man in Wellington's army.
 Most memoirs published after the war came from serving officers, and the experiences of ordinary soldiers were overlooked due to the illiteracy of so many people at that time.

 Harris himself was illiterate.
 His recollections were recorded in the 1830s by an officer who knew him, named Captain Henry Curling.
 Curling himself is the only source for this encounter.
 Curling later wrote that he kept the manuscript based on their conversation until 1848, when he succeeded in getting it published.

 Early life

 Benjamin Harris is vague about his origins in his text, but investigations by Eileen Hathaway have revealed that he was born in Portsea, Portsmouth, Hampshire to Robert and Elizabeth Harris around 28 October 1781.
 The Harris family however were shepherds and farmers from Stalbridge in North Dorset, and it was here that Benjamin grew up, in a large family with whom he remained until 1803.
+Many of his relatives served with the Dorset Militia during the Seven Years' War, American Revolution, and Napoleonic Wars, including his 1st cousin, Daniel Harris (1779–1833).

-In that year he was drafted into the 66th Regiment of Foot somewhat against his will, and forcibly marched to Winchester, where he underwent training in preparation for deployment against the French as the Peace of Amiens was drawing to a close.
+In 1803 Harris was drafted into the 66th Regiment of Foot somewhat against his will, and forcibly marched to Winchester, where he underwent training in preparation for deployment against the French as the Peace of Amiens was drawing to a close.
 It was whilst stationed there that he was randomly selected as part of a firing squad to execute a deserter, an action which he reports "for many years afterwards remained deeply impressed on my mind".
 Shortly afterwards he was despatched as a garrison force to Ireland, and served duty in Cork and in Dublin, where he met and joined a newly formed regiment, the 95th Regiment of Foot, the now famous green-jacketed riflemen.

 From Ireland, Harris was returned to England following a period with a recruiting party, and rapidly settled into regimental life, learning to become a cobbler in addition to his regular duties, by which means he made a substantial amount of money which later enabled him to afford medical treatment which saved his life.
 Harris' first experience of military service came in 1807, when he participated in the brief land campaign which accompanied the Bombardment of Copenhagen.
 He saw action in the skirmish at Køge (which was also the first action of the Duke of Wellington following his return from India).
 Soon afterwards, he and his unit returned to England on captured Danish vessels.